Do I Need a Backup Sump Pump?

 A sump pump is a system typically found in a home’s basement and is designed to help protect against flooding.
 The pump sits in a basin that collects water (rain or natural ground water) funneled into the basement, and pumps the water away from the home.

-A properly functioning sump pump is a great way to keep your basement dry.
+A properly functioning sump pump is a great way to keep your basement and foundation dry.
 However, all pumps eventually fail or malfunction due to issues that are often overlooked.

 - Power outage